Clinical

 Increased outdoor time

-Children whom spend less time outdoors, are far more likely to develop myopia.15 This is especially the case when two hours or less a day of outdoor time is combined with more than 3 hours of near work outside of schooltime.3
+Children who spend less time outdoors are far more likely to develop myopia.11 This is especially the case when two hours or less a day of outdoor time is combined with more than 3 hours of near work outside of schooltime.3

-The magic amount of outdoor time is a little difficult to pin down, as research studies will variably define outdoor time by the mean reported time (with groups above and below average) or by the intervention (eg the 'recess outside classroom' program by Wu et al, in Taiwan, which amounted to an extra 40 minutes of outdoor time per day).
-Xiong et al attempted to find a dose-response effect in their 2017 meta-analysis15 and found that less than 13 hours a week (just under 2 hours a day) was associated with the highest odds ratio for incident myopia.
-On the basis of five studies investigating a dose response, they found that "an increase of 76 min/day, was needed to obtain a 50% reduction in incident myopia, while an increase of 1 hr/day or 7 hr/week will result in a 45% reduction in incident myopia compared with controls."
+The magic amount of outdoor time appears to be at least two hours per day which can be spread across the week - more precisely, 13+ hours per week as found by meta-analysis.11 On the basis of five studies investigating a dose response, they found that "an increase of 76 min/day, was needed to obtain a 50% reduction in incident myopia, while an increase of 1 hr/day or 7 hr/week will result in a 45% reduction in incident myopia compared with controls."

 Research indicates we should aim to increase outdoor time to a total of around two hours per day, average, to have the greatest effect on delaying or preventing myopia onset.

-This is a simple, effective and achievable intervention which also may have positive effects on other factors of a child’s life such as reduction in body mass index (BMI), and less sedentary behaviours.16 Don’t forget to encourage sun safety as well.
+Spending more time outdoors is a simple, effective and achievable intervention which also may have positive effects on other factors of a child’s life such as reduction in body mass index (BMI), and less sedentary behaviours.17 Don’t forget to encourage sun safety as well.

 Low-concentration atropine